Shades of green: Artichoke green (Pantone)

 This is the color called artichoke green in Pantone.
 The source is Pantone 18-0125 TPX.

 Evergreen

 Evergreen is a color that resembles evergreens.

 It is currently unknown when evergreen was first used as a color name.

 Fern green

 Fern green is a color that resembles ferns.
 A Crayola crayon named fern was created in 1998.

 The first recorded use of fern green as a color name in English was in 1902.

 Forest green

 Forest green refers to a green color said to resemble the color of the trees and other plants in a forest.

 The first recorded use of forest green as the name of a color in the English language was in 1810.

 Honeydew

-The color honeydew is a representation of the color of the interior flesh of a honeydew melon.
+The color honeydew is a pale, greenish off-white based on the color of the interior flesh of a honeydew melon.

 Jungle green

 In 1990, Crayola named and formulated a specific tone called jungle green.

 The first recorded use of jungle green as a name of a color in the English language was in 1926.